 With the installation of the provided outdoor sensor, the unit's controller can provide outdoor reset control for the space heating load.
+The built-in control provides a set point for water temperature for the domestic load.
 Installing the outdoor sensor is optional, but recommended for higher efficiency.